naykun/guided-diffusion/README.md

 pip install -e .
 ```

-# Sampling from pre-trained models
+# Sampling from dall-3 models

 To sample from these models, you can use the `sample.py`, and `super_res.py` scripts in the root directory.

 ```
 # first download the GumbelVQ model